learn-co-students/nyc-web-060319/31-intro-to-react/README.md

     Components: functions that return a React element

+        Components have a lifecycle that allows us to run code at different stages of a component's "life"

-    Props: arguments that are passed into components that allows each component to be dynamic
+        Components can receive "props" which are arguments that are passed into components that allows each component to be dynamic

 - Imperative vs. Declaritive

     Imperative: explicitly write each step